414-351-1000 / Toll Free: 888-611-0270 sales@genplas.com

 Let us Introduce…

-Rob Weileder, Manufacturing Engineer
+Rob Weileder, IT Manager

 Rob is a right-angle square corner type of guy who can see multiple ways of accomplishing things and determining which is best – if it doesn’t work out as expected there are other approaches, all with the underlining goal of making things easier and more efficient for people and less error prone.
 He is a methodical thinker with a talent for having an attention for detail; he never knows where the day will take him, but he is always enthusiastic and interested in helping wherever he is needed.